-He advises businesses, charities and individuals on all aspects of property disputes and their avoidance.
-Paul’s work covers enforcement of lease terms, recovery of money, real estate property disputes, and he has a specialism in business tenancy law, restrictive covenants and rights of light.
+Paul advises businesses, charities and individuals on all aspects of property disputes and their avoidance.
+Paul’s work covers enforcement of lease terms, recovery of money, real estate property disputes, and he has particular interests in business tenancy law, restrictive covenants and rights of light.

-- Member and former Chairman of the Property Litigation Law Association
+Member and former chair of the Property Litigation Law Association